-- Three delivery models for teaching and learning: - School in session for all students. - Distance learning for our Huron students who are not quite ready to return to the school buildings. - Move to district-wide "distance learning" for short periods of quarantine if there are outbreaks.

-- iPad Technology K-12 - o Grades 9-12 full time one to one as in previous years. - Grades K-8 will have "on-campus" access to iPads until school is interrupted and district-wide distance learning periods take place. - Huron School District students whose parents choose to keep them out of the buildings will work with school officials on "connecting" to the on-campus classroom experiences to whatever extent is possible. - Promote increased "connectivity" to the internet for all families.
+- Three delivery models for teaching and learning: - School in session for all students. - Homebound learning for our Huron students who are not ready to return to the school buildings due to health reasons and applied for designation through the building principal. - Move to district-wide "distance learning" for short periods of quarantine if there are outbreaks. - Technology K-12 - o Grades 9-12 full time one to one as in previous years. - Grades 3-8 will have "on-campus" access to Chromebooks until school is interrupted and district-wide distance learning periods take place. - Grades K 2 will have "on-campus" access to iPads until school is interrupted and district-wide distance learning periods take place. - Huron School District students whose parents apply to have Homebound Instruction that keeps them out of the buildings will work with school officials on "connecting" to the on-campus classroom experiences to whatever extent is possible. - Promote increased "connectivity" to the internet for all families.